 These consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information, and have been prepared using the historical cost basis.
-Furthermore, these consolidated financial statements are presented in Canadian dollars, which is the functional currency of the Company and its subsidiary.
+Furthermore, these consolidated financial statements are presented in Canadian dollars, which is the functional currency of the Company and its subsidiaries.
 All values are rounded to the nearest dollar.

-These consolidated financial statements include the accounts of the Company, 2244182 Ontario Inc., and Emerita Espana.
+These consolidated financial statements include the accounts of the Company and its subsidiaries.
 All material intercompany transactions and balances between subsidiaries have been eliminated on consolidation.